ncatlab/nlab-content/pages/2/6/9/2/2962/content.md

 ## References

+On original source is

 * G. Hochschild, _Lie algebra kernels and cohomology_, Amer.
 J. Math. __76__, n.3 (1954) 698--716.

 The notation above is from personal notes of Z. &#352;koda (1997).
 A systematic theory has been many times partly rediscovered from soon after the Eilenberg--Mac Lane work on group extension, among first by Hochschild and then by many others till nowdays.
-Here is a recent online account emphasising parallels with differential geometry:
+Here is a recent online account emphasising parallels with [[differential geometry]]:

 *  Dmitri Alekseevsky, Peter W. Michor, Wolfgang Ruppert, Extensions of Lie algebras [math.DG/0005042](http://arxiv.org/abs/math/0005042)

 A more conceptual picture is in a work of [[Danny Stevenson]] which extends also to its [[categorification]], extensions of [[Lie 2-algebra]]s.
 See

-* Danny Stevenson, Lie 2-algebras and the geometry of gerbes, Unni Namboodiri Lectures 2006 [slides](http://math.ucr.edu/home/baez/namboodiri/stevenson_maclane.pdf)
+* [[Danny Stevenson]], Lie 2-algebras and the geometry of gerbes, Unni Namboodiri Lectures 2006 [slides](http://math.ucr.edu/home/baez/namboodiri/stevenson_maclane.pdf)

+There is also

+* N. Inassaridze, E. Khmaladze, and M. Ladra, _Non-abelian Cohomology and Extensions of Lie Algebras_ Journal of Lie Theory,   Volume 18 (2008) 413&#8211;432 ([pdf](http://www.rmi.acnet.ge/~khmal/PAPERS/LieTheory2008.pdf))